5 Week Lenten Series - Moving Through Grief

 The 8:30 a.m. worship service is live-streamed with a video recording available thereafter.

-SPIRITUAL GROWTH GROUP meets on Wednesdays at 10:30am in Room 129.
+SPIRITUAL GROWTH GROUP every Wednesdays at 10:30am in Room 129

 Bell Choir rehearsal every WEDNESDAY at 7pm.